andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

     name: stan
 ```

 Notice the `apiVersion`, which is how Kubernetes tracks the _optimistic currency_.
 There is also the `kind` field to specify which kind of object is being defined in the manifest.
 Then there is the `metadata` field to define any metadata for thr Pod with at least a `name`.
 Here is where you can add `labels` and `annotations` as well.
-Finally is the `spec` field where you define what will run and any parmeters.
+Finally is the `spec` field where you define what will run and any parameters.
 This contains any definitions for `containers` that the Pod will contain, among some other possible definitions.

 `kubectl create` can be used to create Pods in Kubernetes.